-The Daily Art Habit started as a simple challenge to myself, born from a need to lean and grow out of a transitional period in my life.
+The Daily Art Habit started in May 2018 as a simple challenge to myself, born from a need to lean and grow out of a transitional period in my life.
 It's become empowering and transformational.

 How is the art made?

-I work digitally on an iPad Pro using and Apple Pencil and Adobe Photoshop Sketch.
+I work digitally on an iPad Pro using and Apple Pencil and digital painting/drawing apps.
 I love working this way and believe these tools are the reason I've become an artist again.

 Where's the rest of it?

-Because I create every day, I have hundreds of pieces of art I could show.
-Instead of showing it all, I've curated my favorite work into rotating exhibitions and collections to share on this site.
+Because I create every day, I have over a thousand of pieces of art I could show.
+Instead of showing it all, I've curated my favorite work into rotating exhibitions and collections to share.